howtographql/howtographql/content/frontend/react-apollo/1-getting-started.md

 <Instruction>

-Next, you need to pull in the functionality of Apollo Client (and its React bindings) which comes in several packages:
+Next, we need to pull in the functionality of Apollo Client (and its React hooks) which comes in several packages:

 ```bash(path=".../hackernews-react-apollo")
 yarn add @apollo/client graphql